Rubio's Coastal Grill: Mass closings

-In June 2020, Rubio’s Coastal Grill told Nation's Restaurant News about the closure of all their Florida and Colorado store locations, due to the negative business impact of the coronavirus pandemic.
+Rubio's locations in Utah were closed in 2019.
+In June 2020, Rubio's Coastal Grill told Nation's Restaurant News about the closure of all their Florida and Colorado store locations, a total of twelve, due to the negative business impact of the coronavirus pandemic.
 And that they will then focus on their remaining stores in the California, Arizona, and Nevada markets.
-Rubio's locations in Utah were closed in 2019.
+Prior to the 2020 closures, the company had 170 restaurants coast-to-coast.

-In October 2020, the chain filed for bankruptcy protection.
+In October 2020, the chain filed for Chapter 11 bankruptcy.